Ceramic Tile – Before, During, & After Install

 Installing new ceramic will produce waste.
 Usually these materials are collected by your installer and left at your trash collection site.
 Check with us before the day of installation, so you’re clear about the cleanup, if there are added costs to do so, and ask about the plan for remnants.

-What to know and do during installation day
+What to know and do before installation day:

 Plan on being home.

 Be prepared to be at home the day of installation and be available in case the installation crew has questions.
 Your presence will insure that the correct ceramic is installed in the right areas.
 Because it is difficult to estimate the length and circumstances of each job, some installers may not be able to give you an exact time of arrival.
 We suggest you be flexible and keep in touch with us.